Carson Strong: Philadelphia Eagles

 On April 30, 2022, Strong signed an undrafted free-agent deal with the Philadelphia Eagles.
 It included a $20,000 signing bonus and $300,000 base guarantee.
 He was released on August 30.

 Arizona Cardinals

-On December 13, 2022, Strong was signed to the Arizona Cardinals' practice squad.
+On December 13, 2022, Strong was signed to the practice squad of the Arizona Cardinals.
 He was released one week later.

 Michigan Panthers

 On March 19, 2023, Strong signed with the Michigan Panthers of the United States Football League (USFL).
+He was placed on injured reserve on May 16, 2023.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024, and was waived on January 29.
+Two days later, Strong announced his retirement from playing, citing recurrent knee issues.

+USFL statistics

+Coaching career

+On July 21, 2023, Strong joined Colorado State University's coaching staff under Jay Norvell as a volunteer assistant.

+A week after starting at Colorado State, Strong joined his alma mater Nevada's coaching staff as an assistant coach.